clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>The sound of clinking chains melds with a quiet, near-imperceptible rustling as you round the bend into a long, darkened dungeon.
 Rusted shackles hang patiently from the walls, as if waiting to bite into prisoners' flesh once more.</p>
 </div>

+Tresure: Skeleton has a gold ring worth 25gp
 ### Portcullis
 <span class="citation"><em>This scene takes place in Appendix B: Area 37.</em></span>